 Total Debt, Ratio of Total Debt to Net Income, Net Debt and Ratio of Net Debt to Adjusted EBITDA are balance sheet metrics and are presented as of the last day of each fiscal period.
 The Ratio of Total Debt to Net Income for the interim periods measures Total Debt at period end to Net Income for trailing twelve months for the periods presented.
-The Ratio of Net Debt to Adjusted EBITDA for the trailing twelve months for the periods presented.
+The Ratio of Net Debt to Adjusted EBITDA for the interim periods measures Net Debt at period end to Adjusted EBITDA for the trailing twelve months for the periods presented.
 (2)